drimchansky/DEPRECATED-DRIMchansky/src/data/notes/rules.md

 Forked from [wiki.nikitavoloboev.xyz/focusing/rules](https://wiki.nikitavoloboev.xyz/focusing/rules)

+## Life

 - Set weekly tasks.
-Focus.
+Focus on each of them.
 - One task at a time.
 No distractions.
 Always mindful of my actions & thoughts.
 Be calm.
 Value time.
 - Ask questions.
 Be honest, clear & concise.
 - Simplify & minimize everything.
 Don't repeat myself.
 Remove friction.
 Focus on essentials.
 Use what I need.